thing-it/thing-it-device-atlas-scientific/README.md

 tin run
 ```

+Note, that at this point Autodiscovery would only discover distinct products such as pHMeter or temperature sensor.
+It will not be able to distinguish between two
+pHMeters.

 If you don't want to use Autodiscovery, you may use configurations like the [sample configuration]("./examples.configuration").

 ## Mobile UI